 - Spyware: malicious software that gathers information about a computer discretely

 Analysis of Cybersecurity Terms

-Malware, short for “malicious software,” contains malicous code designed to damage or perform other unwanted actions on a computer system.
+Malware, short for “malicious software,” contains malicious code designed to damage or perform other unwanted actions on a computer system.
 Some typical forms of malware include viruses, worms, Trojans and spyware.
 These forms of malware are designed to steal your protected data, delete your documents, log your keystrokes, redirect your Web browser to phishing pages or add software to your system that you have not approved.
 Malware can be attached to free demos that you download from a Web page.
 Hackers love to use free game demos or free online services from the Internet to spread malware programs to your computer.
-Watch out for user agreements that state that “the vendor is allowed to install third party software on your computer” — most users don’t read the fine print of these agreements and unknowingly install malware on their computer.
+Watch out for user agreements that state that “the vendor is allowed to install third-party software on your computer” — most users don’t read the fine print of these agreements and unknowingly install malware on their computer.